When it comes to business acronyms, OKRs and KPIs are two of the most widely used and least understood out there today.

 Example: Run 5 international PR campaigns

 OKRs bridge the gap between the company’s long-term vision and execution.
-The concept is based in aligning efforts company-wide to work toward a shared goal for the company.
-You can read more about the potential return from OKRs here.
+The concept is based on aligning efforts company-wide to work toward a shared goal for the company.

 What is a KPI?

 KPIs are Key Performance Indicators that measure how you’re tracking against your assigned Priorities or objectives.
 These metrics vary across financial, people, and customer channels.
 Typically KPIs evaluate the health of your day-to-day activities like marketing campaign analytics, sales goals, NPS scores, hours spent toward a project, and more.

 The purpose of a KPI is to create a unit of measurement so people can quantifiably assess how they are progressing toward an outcome.
 This serves as a diagnostic to raise the red flag or identify potential opportunities as they come up.
 KPIs should be reported on at least once a week.

 We spoke to Business Coach Andrew Blickstein to get his insights and tips he shares with clients when working through the process of setting KPIs after strategic planning.